IanKeen/IanKeen.github.io/_posts/2019-03-01-better-codable-models-through-composition.md

 tags: codable
 ---

 Imagine we want to build an app to track books.
-The API we are building against provides JSON looking like:
+The API we are building against provides JSON for authors and book which looks like:

 ```json
 // authors